Setting up approval rules

 -

-In the Expiration date field, specify the date when the token will expire.
+In the Expiration date field, specify the token's expiration date.

-The default value is one month from the creation date, while the maximum lifetime is one year.
+The default value is one month and the maximum is one year from the token creation date.
 The token expires at midnight UTC on the specified day.

 -